danieljanderson/Learn_MongoDB/First_tutorial/notes_from_first_tutorial.md

 This project is based on the course on udemy called Complete Developers Guide to MongoDB

+Any questions about documentation and syntax look up mongoose.

 Day 1
 Promises
 They are used to handle anything asynchronous